Bristolian and the Languages of Bristol research strand at the Bristol Centre for Linguistics (BCL)

 Language policy – perspectives from Somali Bristolians

 Dr Charlotte Selleck works with Bristol’s Somali community to explore questions around language policy, both in the home and at a local level.
 She has considered the choices families make around which language to use in the home and the pressures which parents and children come under when it comes to deciding whether to speak Somali or English.
-She is currently working with Dr Rona Lockyer-Sheppard (Department of Nursing and Midwifery, Faculty of Health and Applied Sciences, UWE Bristol) on an interdisciplinary study to explore British-Somali experiences of fatherhood.
+She is currently working with Dr Rona Lockyer-Sheppard (School of Health and Social Wellbeing; Faculty of Health and Applied Sciences) on an interdisciplinary study to explore British-Somali experiences of fatherhood.

 Judgements on language use in native and non-native speakers